ptrkbrgmn/dn-smoke-test/README.md

 TODO;
 - Let Bang nodejs coders take a look
 - No last-modified in response from dise?
-- Parse and check naId from dise
+- Parse and check navId from dise
 - Add test for www.dn.se (Akamai)
-- Replace retry with Norlas suggestion

 # DN Smoke test
 A series of HTTP requests that:
 - Checks that a specific article is available on Episerver
-- Starts a single article index job (compound) on flow-epi-30
+- Starts a single article index job (compound) on flow-epi-30 for the same article
 -  Fetches the article from ElasticSearch raw index and makes sure index time is after test start time
 -  Fetches the article from ElasticSearch content index and makes sure index time is after test start time
 -  Fetches the article from Alma API and makes sure index last-modified is after test start time